Investigators identify suspected accomplice in kosher market attack, report says

 Al Qaeda in the Arabian Peninsula claimed responsibility Wednesday for tCharlie Hebdo shooting.

 Al-Awlaki was the terror group’s spokesman before a U.S. drone strike killed him in Yemen in 2011.

-AQAP did not claim responsibility for Friday's deadly siege at a kosher grocery store in Paris, but praised it.
+AQAP did not claim responsibility for the kosher grocery store siege but praised it.

 Coulibaly was killed in a police raid to end the siege.
-Said and Cherif Kouachi, the brothers who authorities say were behind the Charlie Hebdo attack, also are dead.
-But investigators' efforts to track down possible suspects tied to last week's attacks are continuing.
+The Kouachi brothers also are dead.
+But investigators’ efforts to track down possible suspects tied to last week’s attacks are continuing.